a-barton/ml-paper-topic-modelling/README.md

 plot_top_words(lda, count_vectorizer.get_feature_names(), 20, 'Topics in LDA Model', topic_names)
 ```

-And finally, serialise the modelling artifacts (fitted model itself, along with the count vectorizer and the established topic names):
+And finally, serialise the modelling artifacts (fitted model itself, along with the count vectorizer and the established topic names) to use during inference in the actual web app deployment:

 ```python
 artifact_path = 'model/'